 - For summa projects: identify two additional readers, typically one from within the Department of Psychology and one outside of the Department of Psychology.
 Consult with your primary mentor when identifying prospective readers.
 (Though the PSY 4902V grade is determined by the primary advisor, other readers provide project feedback and evaluation.
 Discuss your project ideas with prospective readers, incorporating suggestions as appropriate).

 - Articulate the final proposal on the thesis contract, including practical issues such as term of registration, credits to be earned (min.
 3, max.
 6), and evaluation procedures.

 - Bring the completed, signed contract to Psychology Advising for advisor review and approval.
 This approval will include distribution of a permission number enabling your enrollment in the course (PSY 5993 or PSY 4993).

-*During registration time for the upcoming term, Psychology Advising will email you a permission number to register for the second semester of your honors thesis.
+*During registration time for the 2nd term, Psychology Advising will email you a permission number to register for the second semester of your honors thesis credits.

 Grade Posting for Faculty (For Spring 2022 only)

 Students registered across two semesters will not receive a grade until the final project is completed and evaluated.
 A single grade will then be posted for both Psy 4902V registrations.
 After the end of the first term, you should request that your faculty mentor submit a temporary grade as a placeholder.
 The appropriate grade in this instance is ‘K’ for ‘continuing.’
 An email reminder from Psychology Advising will be sent to students about this process.